Sharon Mosher

 Sharon Mosher is an American geologist.
 She did her undergraduate work at University of Illinois Urbana-Champaign.
 After earning an MSc from Brown University, she returned to the University of Illinois to get her PhD in Geology in 1978.
-Since 2001 she has held the William Stamps Farish Chair at University of Texas, and, since 2009 she has served as the dean of the Jackson School of Geosciences at Texas.
-In 2013 she became the president of the American Geosciences Institute.
+She was a professor at the University of Texas at Austin her entire career, and since 2001, she has held the William Stamps Farish Chair at University of Texas at Austin.
+From 2009 to 2020 she served as dean of the Jackson School of Geosciences at Texas, the largest geosciences academic institution in the country.

+She brought new life to two major geological associations as the president of the Geological Society of America in 2000-2001, establishing new programs and sound fiscal management, and the American Geosciences Institute in 2012-2013.
+In the early 2000’s, she recognized the importance of transitioning geoscientific society journals from paper to electronic and aggregating them and led a small group of geoscientific societies to found GeoScienceWorld, an international journal aggregation for geoscientists.
+She served as Chair of the Board until 2009.
+As a longtime board member of the Council of Scientific Society Presidents, serving as Chair in 2004, she became a strong advocate for science in public policy.
+From 2013 to 2023, she spearheaded National Science Foundation sponsored initiatives on the Future of Undergraduate Geoscience Education and Shaping the Future of Graduate Geoscience Education, which led to changes in geoscience curriculum across the country that better prepares students for the future workforce.

-She was a founder of GeoScienceWorld, an international journal aggregation for geoscientists.
-Among her awards and honors, she is a fellow of the Geological Society of America, from which she received the Distinguished Service Award in 2003, after serving as its president in 2001, and an honorary fellow of the Geological Society of London.
+Among her awards and honors, she is a fellow of the Geological Society of America, from which she received the Distinguished Service Award in 2003, and an honorary fellow of the Geological Society of London.
+In 2022 she was awarded the William B. Heroy Jr. Award for Distinguished Service to American Geoscience Institute, and in 2021 the Council of Scientific Societies Visionary Leadership Award.
 In 1990 she was named Outstanding Educator by the Association for Women Geoscientists.
-In 2020 she was acknowledged as the Marcus Milling Legendary Geoscientist.
+She received the 2016 Alumni Achievement Award from the University of Illinois College of Liberal Arts & Sciences, her alma mater.
+In 2020 she was given a lifetime achievement award as the Marcus Milling Legendary Geoscientist by the American Geoscience Institute for all her achievements in Earth Sciences.
+In 2023 she was inducted into the Jackson School of Geosciences Hall of Distinction.